-I am a licensed psychologist in the State of California (PSY19238) and Director of Clinical Training at the Center for Individual and Family Therapy.
+I am a licensed psychologist in the State of California (PSY19238) and owner of both Kaneeza Lafir Psychological Services in Norwalk and Prepare to Change Counseling in Tustin, where I also serve as Clinical Director.
 I offer psychotherapy, psychoanalysis, testing and assessment services, and clinical supervision.

 Education & Training: Clinical Psychology & Psychoanalysis